Request a grave at the municipal cemetery

 - the date and place of death

-- the date on which the funeral takes place
+- the date of the funeral

 - how long you want to rent the grave (for example, ten, twenty, or thirty years)